miklevin/MikeLev.in/_posts/2025-06-12-teaching-ai-model-context-protocol.md

    before.
 2. Human teaches LLM how to do something that will result in it "knowing" something it did not before.
-   - LLM verifies that it learned (how to do that somethingLLM and immediately does it.
+   - LLM verifies that it learned (how to do that something) and immediately does it.
    - The fact that *that something occurred correctly* is immediately validated by asking it about the new thing it learned.